ElasticT3am/ast-generator/README.md

 ### Results

-Using the following bullets you will see the graphs useing Neo4j browser
+Using the following bullets you will see the graphs using Neo4j browser

 * Go to Neo4j browser